-Convention/Term Meaning This manual occasionally shows carriage returns, <CR> represented by <CR>, to delineate an example clearly.
-This notation indicates that you are to press <CTRL/x> the key marked "Ctrl" while simultaneously pressing another key on the keyboard. red Interactive user input appears in red.
-BOLD In command syntax, the bold portion indicates the minimally-acceptable abbreviation for the command.
-Tool Kit This general term refers to the software you use to develop applications to run on a Professional computer.
-Host Tool Kit The Host Tool Kit is Tool Kit software that runs on a host computer, rather than on the Professional itself.
-The PRO/Tool Kit is the Tool Kit software that PRO/Tool Kit runs on the Professional computer.
+red Interactive input appears in red.

+- BOLD In command syntax, the bold portion indicates the minimally acceptable abbreviation for the command. - Tool Kit This general term refers to the software you use to develop applications to run on a Professional computer. - Host Tool Kit The Host Tool Kit is Tool Kit software that runs on a host computer, rather than on the Professional itself. - PRO/Tool Kit The PRO/Tool Kit is the Tool Kit software that runs on the Professional computer.